Day trip to Canterbury: How to spend a day in Kent’s medieval city

 Another excellent choice is Gil’s Café at the farmer’s market, the Goods Shed, which is just out of town by the Canterbury West station.

-A historic boat tour on the River Stour
+Take a river tour on the River Stour

 Punting on the River Stour, Canterbury, Kent, UK